Tiffel/springio25/src/markdown.md

 * From Beans to Boot, Aspects to AI
   * Stories from the early days of spring with Rod Johnson, Jürgen Höller and Josh Long
 * Bootiful GraalVM
-  * live coding with Josh Long is always fun
+  * Live coding with Josh Long is always fun
 * Exposing the Interview Process
-    * a crazy loud shouting american recruiter explains "how to land a job"
+    * A crazy loud shouting american recruiter explains "how to land a job"

 ----
 ## talk recommendations - very special interest